huntabyte/shadcn-svelte/apps/www/src/content/cli.md

-  -a, --all          Add all components to your project. (default: false) -y, --yes          Skip confirmation prompt. (default: false) -o, --overwrite    overwrite existing files. (default: false) -c, --cwd <cwd>    the working directory. (default: the current directory) -p, --path <path>  the path to add the component to.
+  -a, --all          Add all components to your project. (default: false) -y, --yes          Skip confirmation prompt. (default: false) -o, --overwrite    overwrite existing files. (default: false) --proxy            fetch components from registry using a proxy.
+  -c, --cwd <cwd>    the working directory. (default: the current directory) -p, --path <path>  the path to add the component to.
   -h, --help         display help for command